National Gallery of Art, Washington D.C.

 Facade of the East Building on 4th street NW, photo by OZinOH

 Light installation “Multiverse” by Leo Villareal, “Concourse” underground walkway, photo by Mandy Jansen

 The vast collection of the museum encompasses an impressive ensemble of masterpieces, dating from the Middle-Ages to the present, and includes paintings, sculptures, drawings, prints, and photographs.

-Duccio da Buoninsegna, Giotto, Leonardo da Vinci, Raphael, Rubens, El Greco, Rembrandt, Monet, Degas, Van Gogh, Picasso, Irving Penn, Jackson Pollock, Andy Warhol, Marc Rothko, just to name a few; most of the greatest artists of all time are represented at the National Gallery of Art.
+Duccio da Buoninsegna, Giotto, Leonardo da Vinci, Raphael, Rubens, El Greco, Rembrandt, Monet, Degas, Van Gogh, Picasso, Irving Penn, Jackson Pollock, Andy Warhol, Mark Rothko, just to name a few; works by most of the greatest artists of all time are on display at the National Gallery of Art.